Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     .. image:: ./images/wCCD_tutorial_20.png
         :width: 30 %

     You completed the browser wallet setup.
-Send some CCD to your new account.
+Send some CCD to your new account or request some CCD from testnet faucet button within the browser wallet.
     Check that your account balance is displayed and you have enough CCD to be able to execute transactions.